belapko/belapko/README.md

 :information_source: Information systems and technologies student.

-:hammer_and_wrench: Improving my skills working in personal projects.
+:hammer_and_wrench: I improve my skills every day working in personal projects and solving LeetCode problems, and in my free time I play the guitar and solve the Rubik's Cube

 ### :gear: Tech Stack: